lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * The site was also tested on Samsung Internet, on which there were some issues.
 One of which has subsequently been rectified (see [Resolved Bugs](#resolved)) and one of which has not (see [Unresolved Bugs](#unresolved)).

 # Testing User Stories
-* All tasks are completed and all acceptance criteria are met for user stories .....
-* Due to time constraints, no tasks have been attempted for user stories .....

-# Testing User Goals
 ### Must Have